Account & Registration

 How can I type capital letters in my password on a Chromebook?

 On Chromebooks you can type in capital letters by using the SHIFT key.
 Good to know: the input in the password field is hidden, so you may be typing your password in the username field to test your typing.
-The username field does not accept capital letters, meaning that if you type a capital letter it will display it in lower case.

 I accidentally closed the browser, what should I do?